PhysicsDan/FLASH_FoamStructure/FoamStructure/README.md

 TODO:
 - [X] 2D density structure from file
 - [ ] 3D density structure from file
+- [ ] Check that EOS is correctly atributed to the correct layers when using a file to initialise density profile
 - [ ] Freeze motion of cells until the surrounding cells are heated to stop unphysical target expansion/homogenisation